Who We Are

 We use spectrocopy to study this enormous tidal feature stripped off the Magellanic Clouds and heading toward the Galaxy.
 Click here to learn more.

-We use H I absorption to probe diffuse gas in the Galactic halo.
+We use H I absorption to probe diffuse gas in the Galactic disk and halo.

 We have helped develop models of the Galactic ionizing radiation field, used for photoionization models of halo clouds.